 A group of up to 60 volunteers who previously received a vaccine containing ChAdOx1 in studies, will be invited to take part in group 11.
-Additionally, a group of up to 60 volunteers that are living with HIV, will be invited to take part in group 12 (this is only possible in some sites).
 We would specifically like to investigate the immune response to the ChAdOx1 nCoV-19 vaccine in those individuals.
 These individuals will receive two doses of ChAdOx1 nCoV-19 vaccine, 4 - 6 weeks apart and will not be blinded.